ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

       +---------------------+
 ~~~

-## Format Preservation
+## Format Preservation and Limitations {#format-preservation-and-limitations}

-- If the 16-byte ciphertext begins with an IPv4-mapped prefix, it MUST be rendered as a dotted-decimal IPv4 address.
-- Otherwise, it is interpreted as an IPv6 address.
+### Network Hierarchy Preservation

+The encryption methods described in this specification do not preserve network hierarchy or prefix relationships.

+- IPv4 and IPv6 prefixes are completely scrambled in the encrypted output
+- Addresses from the same subnet will not appear related after encryption
+- Geographic or topological proximity cannot be inferred from encrypted addresses

+### Format Preservation for IPv4

+The methods specified in this document typically result in IPv4 addresses being encrypted as IPv6 addresses.

+IPv4 format preservation (maintaining IPv4 addresses as IPv4 rather than mapping them to IPv6) is not specified in this document and is generally discouraged due to the limited 32-bit address space, which significantly reduces encryption security.

+If IPv4 format preservation is absolutely required despite the security limitations, implementers SHOULD use one of the following approaches:
+- A 32-bit block cipher that operates only on the IPv4 portion while preserving the format
-To ensure IPv4 format preservation, implementers MUST consider using cycle-walking (repeatedly encrypting until a valid IPv4-mapped address is obtained), a 32-bit random permutation, or a Format-Preserving Encryption (FPE) mode as specified in {{NIST-SP-800-38G}}.
+- A Format-Preserving Encryption (FPE) mode as specified in {{NIST-SP-800-38G}}

 # Non-Deterministic Encryption {#non-deterministic-encryption}